- How does the user groupware work?

 Configuring the groupware consists in creating and associating users and groups, and managing the rights granted to each user (or group) on each window of the application.
 Rights can be defined for menu options, groups of controls and controls.
 The supervisor can gray out these elements, make them inactive or invisible.
-These configurations have priority over any configuration defined in the program.
+These configurations take precedence over any configuration defined in the program.

 Remark: The information regarding the users and their rights is stored in data files in HFSQL format (Classic or Client/Server).

 To implement the user groupware in a WINDEV application, a single option is required: on the "Project" tab, in the "Project" group, click "User groupware".

 The user groupware settings window allows you to define:

 - The type and start mode of the user groupware.

 - The type of database and the location of the user groupware data files (Standard User Groupware).